ZigZag557/DarkRP-Addons/README.md

 # Description
   These are the addons I have created for a server owner.
-Thankfully, he was nice enough to let me share these addons for free.
+Thankfully, he was nice enough to let me share these addons to the public.

   * Feel free to use any of these addons without having to credit me as long as you don't credit someone else.